ibm-cloud-docs/solution-tutorials/highly-available-and-scalable-web-application.md

 ### Authorize the database server to use the file storage

-Before a virtual server can mount a File Storage, it needs to be authorized.
+Before a virtual server can mount a file storage, it needs to be authorized.

-1. Select the newly created File Storage from the [list of existing items](https://{DomainName}/classic/storage/file).
+1. Select the newly created file storage from the [list of existing items](https://{DomainName}/classic/storage/file).
 2. Under **Authorized Hosts**, click **Authorize Host** and select the virtual(database) server (Choose **Devices** > Virtual Server as Device Type > Type the name of the server).

 ### Mount the file storage for database backups

-The File Storage can be mounted as an NFS drive into the virtual server.
+The file storage can be mounted as an NFS drive into the virtual server.

 1. Install the NFS client libraries:
    ```sh